🗺️ Map of Lebanon

 - Refugee Crisis: Lebanon hosts approximately 1.5 million Syrian refugees, representing nearly 25% of Lebanon's population and straining already degraded public services

-- Border Security: The porous Syrian-Lebanese border facilitates weapons smuggling, captagon trafficking, and movement of armed actors between the two countries
+- Border Security: The porous Syrian-Lebanese border continues to facilitate weapons smuggling and movement of armed actors, though the fall of the Assad regime in 2024 has disrupted established trafficking networks

-- Post-Assad Dynamics: Syria's ongoing instability following the Assad regime's collapse (2024) has complicated Lebanon's security calculations and Hezbollah's supply lines
+- Post-Assad Dynamics: Syria's ongoing instability following the Assad regime's collapse has complicated Hizballah's resupply routes and created new security uncertainties along Lebanon's eastern border

-International Donor Conditionality: International financial institutions and donor countries condition reconstruction aid on implementing anti-corruption measures, restructuring the banking sector, and reducing Hezbollah's influence.
-Lebanon's failure to meet these conditions has left billions in pledged aid largely undisbursed.
+International Donor Conditionality: International financial institutions and donor countries condition reconstruction aid on anti-corruption measures, banking sector reform, and addressing Hizballah's influence.
+Lebanon's failure to meet these conditions, compounded by renewed conflict, has left billions in pledged aid largely undisbursed.
+The IMF program remains a target for end-2026 but prospects have diminished significantly.

 Electricity Crisis: Lebanon's national electricity company (EDL) provides only 2-4 hours of power daily in many areas.
 Citizens rely on expensive private generators, with fuel costs consuming significant portions of household budgets.
 The electricity crisis reflects broader state failure, corruption in the energy sector, and inability to maintain basic infrastructure.